Why Meghan Markle Isn't Wearing Her Engagement Ring During Her Tour

 After looking back at few other photos, fans noticed Meghan wasn't wearing the ring on the first day of the tour either.

 Still, fans shouldn't jump to conclusions.
 After all, Meghan was still photographed wearing her wedding band.
-As for the reasoning behind ditching the engagement ring, a source told Hello! the royal decided to forgo wearing the diamond stunner because she wanted to be "low key" during her meet-in-greets with the public.
+As for the reasoning behind ditching the engagement ring, a source told Hello! the royal decided to forgo wearing the diamond stunner because she wanted to be "low key" during her meet-and-greets with the public.
 Considering the item also holds such special meaning—Prince Harry designed the ring himself using a center stone from Botswana and two outside diamonds from his mother's personal collection—it would also make sense if Meghan just wanted to avoid losing the item during her travels.

 This wasn't the first time the duchess had stepped out without the ring.
 As royal admirers will recall, Meghan didn't wear the item during her Canada House engagement in London earlier this year.
 Some royals, in fact, don't wear a wedding ring at all.